davdar/maam/writeup/paper.markdown

 # Analysis Parameters

 Before writing an abstract interpreter we first design its parameters.
-The interpreter will be designed such that variations in these parameters will recover both concrete and a family of abstract interpreters, which we show in Section \ref{recovering-analyses}.
+The interpreter, which we develop in Section \ref{the-interpreter}, will be designed such that variations in these parameters will recover both concrete and a family of abstract interpreters, which we show in Section
+\ref{recovering-analyses}.
 To do this we extend the ideas developed in
 \citet{davdar:van-horn:2010:aam} with a new parameter for path and flow sensitivity.